Skip to content

 • Safe Mode: Triggers a panic with the provided message and a backtrace.

-• Fast Mode: Generates an LLVM unreachable instruction.
+• Unchecked Mode: Generates an LLVM unreachable instruction.
 This is an optimization hint telling the compiler this path is impossible.
 If the path is actually reached, the program will have undefined behavior (which often manifests as a crash or very strange execution state).

 switch (state) {